tlverse/tmle3mediate/README.md

 `tmle3mediate` is an adapter/extension R package in the `tlverse` ecosystem that provides support for *causal mediation analysis*, for a range of target parameters applicable in settings with mediating variables.
-Causal effects for which estimation machinery are provided include the controlled direct effect (Petersen, Sinisi, and van der Laan 2006; Didelez, Dawid, and Geneletti 2012; VanderWeele 2015), the natural (in)direct effects (Robins and Greenland 1992; Zheng and van der Laan 2012), and the population intervention (in)direct effects (Dı́az and Hejazi 2020).
+Causal effects for which estimation machinery is provided include the popular natural (in)direct effects (Robins and Greenland 1992; Zheng and van der Laan 2012; VanderWeele 2015), and the less restrictive population intervention (in)direct effects (Dı́az and Hejazi 2020).
 By building on the core `tlverse` grammar exposed by the `tmle3` R package, `tmle3mediate` accommodates targeted maximum likelihood (or targeted minimum loss-based) estimation of these causal effect parameters through a unified interface.
 For a general discussion of the framework of targeted minimum loss-based estimation and its relationship to statistical causal inference, the motivated reader may consider consulting van der Laan and Rose (2011) and van der Laan and Rose (2018).
 A practical and accessible introduction using the `tlverse` software ecosystem is provided in van der Laan et al. (2021) (see
 <https://tlverse.org/tlverse-handbook>).